Licensing and exams

 Licensing examination content is copyright protected and not available for public inspection.
 Many questions are repeated from one exam to another.
 Review of exams would compromise the exam items from further use.
 If you fail a NCEES or state specific exam, you will be provided with a diagnostic report that outlines how you performed in topic areas of the exam.

 Yes.
-All land surveyor applicants are required to take and pass the 4-hour written examination in addition to taking and passing the Law Review.
+All land surveyor applicants are required to take and pass the state specific 4-hour written examination in addition to taking and passing the Washington Land Surveyor Law Review.
 The law review must be taken and passed prior to your application being reviewed.
-You will be required to come to Washington to take the 4-hour Washington Specific exam.

 No. Go online and follow the instructions for requesting a license or exam verification.
 If your state board is not listed on this site, contact the state board(s) where you took the exam(s) and/or are currently licensed to request verification be sent to the Washington Board.